Shopping Links

 Its been three years since the goddess Belldandy moved in with technical college student Keiichi as fulfillment of his fateful wish back in the OAV, along with her sisters Urd and Skuld.
 Things seem to be going smoothly for the dreamy couple; their twin rider motorcycle is looking great and a new batch of freshmen promises a badly needed infusion of new blood into the Motor Club.

 But there's a disturbance in Heaven.
 A dangerous dissident who had been imprisoned in a special seal on the Moon has been set loose.
-In the same time back on Earth, Belldandy's mentor, Celestin, reappears after disappearing many years ago without explaining anything to his star student.
-Not only is he proving to be a rival to Belldandy's affections he also completely wipes Belldandy's memories of Keiichi clean.
+At the same time back on Earth, Belldandy's mentor, Celestin, reappears after disappearing many years ago without explaining anything to his star student.
+Not only is he proving to be a rival for Belldandy's affections, he also wipes Belldandy's memories of Keiichi completely clean.
 Now, Keiichi has to fight to win back his love while the goddesses on both Earth and Heaven have to work overtime to thwart a sudden attack on Heaven itself.

 Reader Review

 The rest of the art is not far away either.
-Our first look at what Heaven looks like is breath taking, with a unique techno/magical look.
+Our first look at Heaven is breathtaking, with a unique techno/magical look.
 The way the anime portrays magic as computer programs and subroutines (complete with operators spouting technobabble) is quite enjoyable to watch.
-Everything from the control room of the Yggdrasil System to the chambers of the Big Guy Himself, is beautifully detailed.
+Everything from the control room of the Yggdrasil System to the chambers of the Big Guy Himself is beautifully detailed.
 Add to that the series's signature magical spell effects, angelic music (a musical sequence near the end is especially beautiful), the dance-like motorcycle races, and you have one of the most beautiful anime movies ever produced.

 Storywise?
 The movie introduces Keiichi's first true rival (outside the manga), which is a bit fresh after the girls-after-the-lonely-guy style of the OAV, and the couple have to face what is perhaps the toughest trial they have ever been subjected to.
-As such, the movie has a slightly darker theme than the OAV but still provides a few smiles as the forever sweet Belldandy has to relearn everything she forgot.
+As such, the movie has a slightly darker mood than the OAV but still provides a few smiles as the forever-sweet Belldandy has to relearn everything she forgot.
 The rest is just the cliched story of the noble villain who wants to right the wrongs of the world using the wrong methods.
 The plot moves logically and smoothly, but rarely surprises the viewer.
 And anyone who has seen the OAV will be quite familiar with the type of drama in the movie.
-Still, the story is not bad at all, if extremely predictable, along with prerequisite feel-good ending and is quite a satisfying addition to the series.
+Still, even if it's extremely predictable, the story is not bad at all, and with the prerequisite feel-good ending is quite a satisfying addition to the series.

 If you liked the original OAVs, are a fan of the genre, or just someone who appreciates animated eye candy then you'll love this movie.